Wang-Bioinformatics-Lab/NetworkFamily_MultipleAlignment_Website/README.md

 **For Academic/Nonprofit Use**: This software is freely available for educational and academic research purposes.
 Please see the [LICENSE](LICENSE) file for complete terms and conditions.

-**For Commercial Use**: Commercial entities should contact mingxun.wang@cs.ucr.edu or tp@ucr.edu for licensing opportunities.

 ### Citation

 If you use this software in your research, please include the following acknowledgment in your publications: